Market & Opinion

 Why supporting small Landlords matters

 The impact is already visible.
-The September 2025 RICS survey reported landlord instructions at a net balance of –38, close to record lows outside lockdown periods.
+Recent RICS Residential Market Survey data continues to show landlord supply under pressure.
 With supply shrinking, surveyors expect rents to rise further in coming months.

 When small landlords leave, it is tenants who suffer.
 Fewer properties mean higher rents, less choice, and more competition.
 Social housing cannot absorb this demand, and large institutional landlords focus narrowly on high-yield city developments.

-By contrast, small private landlords in the UK are more flexible.
-They are more likely to let to families, accept tenants on benefits, or allow pets.
+By contrast, the small private landlords we work with are notably more flexible than their institutional counterparts.
+They are more likely to let to families, accept tenants on benefits, or allow pets and in our experience, they often develop long-term relationships with tenants that bear no resemblance to the exploitative dynamic the media sometimes portrays.
 For example, carrying out regular inspections helps landlords and tenants maintain good relationships.
 Our guide on rental property inspections explains how.

 Towards a more balanced debate